Vaibhavkr2004/Student-data-Portal/README.md

 🚀 How It Works

-Students can log in using their name and roll number to view their details.
+✅ Students can log in using their name and roll number to view their details.

-Admins have a dedicated panel to add, update, and manage student data.
+✅ Admins have a dedicated panel to add, update, and manage student data.

-The data is stored securely in a MySQL database
+✅ The data is stored securely in a MySQL database.